JasirZaeem/ape/README.md

 # Ape Lang

-C like, interpreted language written Go.
+C like, interpreted language written in Go.
 Based on [Monkey Lang](https://monkeylang.org/) from the book [Writing an Interpreter in Go](https://interpreterbook.com/) with various changes and additions, and an in browser playground with the interpreter compiled to WASM.